Abuse of authority, greed, and deceitful romances. Welcome to Arturo Velazco’s 90’s gritty crime-drama: Policía Secreto ("Secret Police").

-In the rough outskirts of Mexico City, 3 undercover police agents infiltrate criminals and while the infiltrations are often done with force; the force they use is rather too excessive considering they use tortuous maneuvers to get “answers” & arrests.
+In the rough outskirts of Mexico City, 3 undercover police agents infiltrate criminals with very excessive force—consisting of various tortuous maneuvers to get “answers” & arrests.
 They either beat people to a bloody pulp, threaten their loved-ones and even go as far as to rob them.
 The presumed leader of this undercover cop group is Mendoza (Rodolfo de Anda), whom not only lacks empathy but also “justifies” his actions since he truly feels he is above the law.
 The same can be said about the other 2 cops: Sanchez & Julio (Manuel Benitez & Sergio Sanchez).
 After the trio are done abusing their authority, they unwind at a local nightclub where they have some drinks and drool at the erotic dancers there.
 The newest dancer Carolina (Lorena Herrera) stands out to Mendoza big time and he immediately falls for her.
 Carolina then begins to entertain Mendoza since he showers with her money, gifts & sex, but quite frankly she’s not really into him at all.
 Mendoza loves Carolina so much that he seeks out to have lots of money in order to buy a house for him and Carolina to live in, so then he & his 2 goons begins to rob wealthy people they know of.
 When Mendoza’s superiors hear about their abuse & criminal activities, he wants them out of the force & arrested and this all intertwines with Mendoza being rejected by Carolina!

 Policía Secreto was written & directed by Arturo Velazco and if you’re familiar with his work, then you’ll expect a lot of raw & gritty energy in his movies.
 This of course all stems from the types of stories Velazco was telling which were realistic dilemmas amongst the Mexican working-class & authority.
 Velazco also knew that he would need to film his gritty realistic movies somewhere not so glamorous & not always in a studio, so he filmed in rough areas in Mexico to make his movies look authentic and he of course would cast talent (sometimes non-actors) that he knew would get into their roles perfectly.